Mohammed Shehab: Amateur career

 Shehab would later win the Singles Snooker championship at the 2007 Asian Indoor Games.
 He defeated India's Yasin Merchant 4–2, Hong Kong's Chan Wai Ki 4–1, Thailand's Issara Kachaiwong 4–1, China's Xiao Guodong 4–3 before beating Thailand's James Wattana 4–3 in the final.

 After playing as a wildcard entry in the 2009 Shanghai Masters, losing 3–5 to Graeme Dott, Shebab would contest the 2009 Six-red World Grand Prix, where he would come second in his group, defeating Joe Perry, and eventual winner Jimmy White, before defeating Nigel Bond in the first round.
 He would lose his second knockout round match to Judd Trump.

 After 2009, Shehab continued to play at amateur level, entering the World Amateur Championship each year.
 His best performance came during the 2013 edition, when he reached the quarter-finals, where Lee Walker beat him 6–3.
 Shebab would make an appearance in the 2018 Six-red World Championship, where he would qualify from his group, thanks to wins over David Gilbert and Thanawat Tirapongpaiboon, and a 5–4 loss to Mark Selby.
 Shehab would draw world snooker champion Mark Williams in the last 16 knockout round.
-Shebab would win the match 6–3, and would play Sunny Akani in the Quarter-finals.
+Shehab would win the match 6–3, and would play Sunny Akani in the Quarter-finals.

+In 2023 Shehab celebrated 100 medals remarkable achievement for his country UAE.